rcarrata/rcarrata.github.io/_posts/2020-06-16-operators-in-opc4.md

   startingCSV: kiali-operator.v1.12.11
 ```

-And that's its for this blog post!
+And that's it for this blog post!

 *NOTE: Opinions expressed in this blog are my own and do not necessarily reflect that of the company I work for.*